- Faculty List

 Vic One Hundred: First Year Seminars

-Vic One Hundred is a Victoria College initiative that offers first-year Arts and Science students the opportunity to experience a small class environment.
-These limited enrolment courses facilitate close contact with distinguished teaching faculty and fellow students, while providing an excellent gateway to, and foundation for, subsequent studies.
+Vic One Hundred offers first-year Arts and Science students the opportunity to experience stimulating themes and big ideas in a small class environment.
+These limited enrolment courses facilitate close contact with distinguished teaching faculty and fellow students, while providing an excellent foundation for future studies.

 Combined Degree Programs (CDP) offered with Ontario Institute for Studies in Education (OISE)

-- Combined Degree Program (CDP) in Education and Society, HBA/HBSc and Master of Arts, Child Study and Education (MA-CSE) (Victoria College and OISE)
+- Combined Degree Program in HBA/HBSc and Master of Arts, Child Study and Education (MA-CSE) (Victoria College and OISE)

 Students enrolled in the Minor in Education and Society may apply for one of these Combined Degree Programs.
 For details about application and program requirements, see the Combined Degree Programs section.